ermisnetwork/ermis-classroom-sdk/README.md

 - 📱 **Device Management** - List and select cameras/microphones
 - 🎯 **Event-Driven Architecture** - React to all classroom events
 - 🛡️ **TypeScript Support** - Full type definitions included
+- 🌐 **Smart Transport Selection** - Auto-detect browser and use optimal transport (WebRTC for Safari, WebTransport for others)

 ---